 I'm finding it hard to sleep these days ever since... ever since Watchmen.
 I'm seeing things differently now.
 Little Whinging comes alive at night, and I have seen its true face; ruffians loitering obtrusively in the park, smoking, vandalizing... talking loudly.

 It truly is a place devoid of humanity.

-I could feel the neighbourhood itself suffering under the weight from all those who seek to disturb the peace—
+I could feel the neighbourhood suffering under the weight from all those who seek to disturb the peace—

 In the distance, I could hear the strays knocking over the trash cans of one of our neighbours.
-It is Mr. Daglish's, if I am to believe correctly from the echo of the 'bang'.
+It is Mister Daglish's, if I am to believe correctly from the echo of the 'bang'.
 Another loud snort erupts from the buffoon upstairs.

-He is awake…I'm sure of that.
+I'm sure of that.

-But enough of that, despite my obvious dislike for my uncle, he is right.
+Despite my obvious dislike for my uncle, he is right.